 The discussion as a whole was very robust, and will not be the last that WSDOT has with state legislators this year.
 Next week, there will be a similar briefing and discussion with the Senate Transportation Committee, where perhaps more details will be elucidated.

 The featured image is courtesy of tannsaisuketti on Wikipedia.

-Stephen is an urban planner with a passion for promoting sustainable, livable, and diverse cities.
-He advocates for smart policies, regulations, and implementation programs that enhance urban environments by committing to quality design, accommodating growth, providing a diversity of housing choices, and adequately providing public services.
-Stephen primarily writes about land use and transportation issues.
+Stephen is an urban planner with a passion for sustainable, livable, and diverse cities.
+He is especially interested in how policies, regulations, and programs can promote positive outcomes for communities.
+Stephen lives in Kenmore and primarily covers land use and transportation issues for The Urbanist.